-The businesses MIC owns and operates are organized into three core segments:
+The businesses MIC owns and operates are organized into two core segments:

 Infrastructure businesses are the providers of the basic, often essential, services, facilities and technology upon which the growth and development of a modern community depends.
 MIC offers investors an opportunity to participate in the ownership of such businesses.